larryfast/DevOps_MindMap/Content/AntiPatterns/-Non-Automated Testing.md

 		- Company XYZ was rotating through 3 weeks of manual regression tests.
 		- They built their first CICD pipeline with just 12 automated sanity testcases.
 That was enough to ensure baseline product quality.
 		- Eventually they had hundreds but 12 was enough to start.
-- [[Runtime Feature Flags]] are important for ensuring new code does not impact existing product.
+- [[Runtime Development Control Flags]] are important for ensuring new code does not impact existing product.

 - Non-automated tests are OK as long as they do not gate the CICD pipeline
 - some manual testing of new features is OK - nobody depends on those features